kbredies/gratopy/doc/source/getting_started.rst

 .. _contiguity: https://documen.tician.de/pyopencl/array.html#pyopencl.array.Array

-Note that in the array the first dimension corresponds to the *x* variable and the second dimension corresponds to the *y* variable for x,y-axes as depicted in the figures above.
+Note that in gratopy, the first and second axis of an image array corresponds to the *x* and *y* axis, respectively, as depicted in the figures above.

 .. _compatible-sino: